Responsible Return | COVID-19 Information

 - Lab courses will be offered in-person or in a hybrid manner.

 - Clinical and internship courses will be offered as originally scheduled; however, these courses are primarily off campus with students engaged at a specific clinical/internship site.
 Students will be required to follow all requirements set forth by the clinical/internship site.

 - Off-site dual enrollment courses will follow the requirements set forth by the hosting high school with dual enrollment students/faculty members following host high school requirements accordingly.

-- Students in developmental/remedial courses perform statistically better when enrolled in face-to-face classes compared to distance learning courses, so these courses will be delivered primarily on campus.
+- Based upon historical data, students in developmental/remedial courses perform statistically better when enrolled in face-to-face classes as compared to distance learning courses and therefore will be delivered primarily on campus.